plugyawn/psyche-elastic/psyche-book/src/development/models.md

 We currently only implement Llama and Deepseek (see `shared/modeling/src/models/`), but PRs are very welcome to add more architectures and model types.

+Both architectures support [MatFormer](../explain/matformer.md) for elastic inference, allowing clients with different hardware capabilities to participate in training at different capacity tiers.

 The `train` example, documented below, is useful to test how your model trains using AdamW vs DisTrO.

 ## Running